Johan consults limited logo

 In the situations above, the Data Protection Bill has the following principles:

-2. The data subject must have consent before to the use of his or her data.
+• The consent of data subjects must be obtained.
 Data subjects also have the right to withhold or withdraw consent at any point.

-The NDPC is responsible for enforcing compliance with the rules.
+The NDPC is tasked with enforcing compliance with the rules.

 Child Consent

-It also emphasizes the use of government-approved identification documents to prove the child’s age and consent.
-Although, this does not apply when:
+It also emphasises the use of government-approved identification documents to prove the child’s age and consent.

-1. Processing is necessary to protect the interests of the child,
+• Processing is necessary to protect the interests of the child.

-2. The processing is for medical or social care purposes by a professional or similar service provider with a duty of confidentiality.
+• The processing is carried out for medical or social care purposes by a professional or similar service provider with a duty of confidentiality.

 Data Breach Management